utep-cs-systems-courses/project-2-blinky-buzzy-toy-aebeltran13/project/demos/README.md

 ## Description
 This directory contains demo programs that demonstrate basic I/O using timer and button interrupts.

+Button Demo is where the program for the toy is at.
+Run the make file and load it to the MSP430 to experiment with project 2.

 Program | Description
 ------- | -----------
 Blink   | Uses timer interrupts to flash the LEDs in a silly pattern.